squareelan/curlUp/README.md

 curlUp
 ======

-Created by Jong Kim and Yongjun Yoo.
+Created by Jong Kim and Yongjun Yoo